kclconsult/withings/README.md

 git submodule update
 ```

-NB: If cloning over HTTPS, edit [.gitmodules](.gitmodules) to reflect the HTTPS URL before running update, and then sync with `git submodule sync` before updating.
+NB.
+If cloning over HTTPS, edit [.gitmodules](.gitmodules) to reflect the HTTPS URL before running update, and then sync with `git submodule sync` before updating.

 ## Documentation